rafaelrosafu/package-tree/INSTRUCTIONS.md

 Packages are software artifacts that can be installed in a system, often via a package manager such as apt, rpm, or Homebrew.
 Packages offer some new feature to a system.
 These days so many packages have libraries in common, so a package will often require other packages to be installed before you can install it in your system.

-The system you are going to write will be responsible for collecting metadata on what ackages are installed in a system and accept or reject new installations or uninstallations depending if dependencies are fulfilled.
+The system you are going to write will be responsible for collecting metadata on what packages are installed in a system and accept or reject new installations or uninstallations depending if dependencies are fulfilled.

 It will be a socket server, listening for TCP connections on port 8080.
-Many clientes can connect to this port at the same time, and once they do connect they may send a message following this structure:
+Many clients can connect to this port at the same time, and once they do connect they may send a message following this structure:

 ```
 <command>|<package>|<dependencies>\n